B-AROL-O/ARNEIS/docs/howto/howto-train-deploy-NN.md

 object_detection/protos/input_reader.proto: warning: Import object_detection/protos/image_resizer.proto but not used.
 ```

 The following cell generate the **label_map.pbtxt** as well as **test, train records**.
 The first file will be required to run the model with our code.
-It cointains the names of the "**ITEMS**" on which the NN will be trained for.
+It contains the names of the "**ITEMS**" on which the NN will be trained for.

 You may encounter some problems running
 ```python